Skip to content

 make wheel Build wheel for distribution

-make clean Remove build artifacts
+make clean Remove build artifacts and dynamic libs

-make reset Full reset including thirdparty
+make reset Full reset including thirdparty and .venv

 make remake Clean rebuild with tests